knickels/Player-Stage-Manual/CONTROLLERS.md

 	color "yellow"
 )
 ```
-If there are multiple robots in the simulation, the standard practice is to put each robot on its own port (see Section \ref{sec_ConfigurationFile_DeviceAddress}).
+If there are multiple robots in the simulation, the standard practice is to put each robot on its own port (see [Here](#sec_ConfigurationFile_DeviceAddress)).
 To implement this in the configuration file we need to tell Player which port to find our second robot on:
 ```
 driver( name "stage"
         provides ["6665:position2d:0" "6665:ranger:0"